Bay at a Glance

 Panama City's historic commercial center, St. Andrews Waterfront Community, was revitalized and renovated to maintain its small village atmosphere with grants from the Florida Coastal Management Program.

-St. Andrews State Park, the state's largest park, boasts 4.6 miles of undeveloped coast, and acres of unspoiled beaches, dunes, pine woods and marshes.
+St. Andrews State Park boasts 4.6 miles of undeveloped coast, and acres of unspoiled beaches, dunes, pine woods and marshes.
 Its amenities include: 176 camp sites overlooking Grand Lagoon, two fishing piers, a jetty, a boat ramp and two nature trails.

 The more adventurous can take a boat off of Alligator Point to the seven-mile barrier island, Shell Island, surrounded by rock jetties, sea grass beds, semi-tropical fish, such as angel and parrot fish, and the clear waters of St. Andrews Aquatic Preserve.
 The preserve is one of the most diverse and fragile estuaries in North America, covering 25,000-acres that spread over three miles out into the gulf.
 It encompasses the entrance to 69,000-acre St. Andrews Bay, the largest body of water and expanse of seagrass in West Florida.
 Over 2,100 marine species, among them horseshoe crab, blue crab, stone crab, ghost crab, horse conk, sand dollar, and starfish inhabit the bay.
 No major river flows into St. Andrews Bay.